sandwichclub/hello-rails/README.md

   a secret with all digits from being interpreted as a number.
 * Depends on `puma-heroku`, which borrows Heroku's recommended Puma configuration.
+* Manages web and worker processes using Foreman.

+## Setting up background workers

+* Edit `Procfile` to include a `worker` process.
+If you uncomment the example, you'll need a Rake task named `jobs:work`.
+* Edit the `Dockerfile`'s `CMD` to either increase the number of `worker` processes.

+N.B.: Worker processes run on the same instances as the web processes, so budget accordingly when selecting an instance type.

 ## Setting up a database